 Place the Dead Sea mud and water together in a small jar and mix together to dilute the mud.
 Stir in the silk protein, and then stir in the French green clay.
 Stir well till the mask is smooth and creamy.
 Add the myrrh, rose geranium, and frankincense essential oils and stir to combine.

 To apply the facial mask:

 Pull back your hair.
-Ring out a face cloth in hot water and place on your face to open your pores.
+Ring out a facecloth in hot water and place it on your face to open your pores.
 Hold for a few seconds.
-Remove wash cloth and while face is still damp apply the mask, avoiding the eye area.
+Remove the washcloth and while the face is still damp apply the mask, avoiding the eye area.
 Apply using your fingers in a circular motion.
-Apply as thickly as you like, being sure that you’ve covered your face. (avoid the delicate skin around you eyes.)
+Apply as thickly as you like, being sure that you’ve covered your face. (avoid the delicate skin around your eyes.)

 You’ll use about 1/2 tsp. of this mask.
-Place a lid on the jar and keep the mask in the fridge.
+Place a lid on the jar and keep the beauty mask in the fridge.
 It should keep for up to two weeks in the fridge.
 You can use this mask once or twice a week.
-More often if you have a break out.
+More often if you have a breakout.

 Rinse off the mask

-To rinse off the mask, use a face cloth dipped in warm water.
-Get every last bit of the mask off.
+To rinse off the mask, use a facecloth dipped in warm water.
+Get every last bit of the beauty mask off.
 And then rinse your face with warm water.
 Pat your face dry.
 Your skin should feel tighter and smoother.

 Apply argon-pomegranate serum to your whole face to complete the facial pampering.
 Your skin will drink it in.

 Now, don’t you feel like royalty?
 Breath deeply of this feeling as you honor yourself, your journey, and the woman you are becoming. (with apologies to the men who can also benefit from this beauty regime.)Print